UNdot33K/ScriptKiddie_AV/README.md

 GitHub so that others can benefit from its functions.

 If anyone wants to take the project to the next level, they are welcome to do so.
-It's a collaborative effort and as a foundation, it could be improved more.
+It's a collaborative effort and it might be a good  'foundation', for something better.